 This workshop is for those

-The two hour session will help you to reflect on your Statement of Commitment, review the arts activities that you have implemented, get support in areas you are unsure about and hear from other schools at the same stage as you.
+This two hour session for Artsmark schools will help you work through and reflect on your Statement of Commitment, remind you of the Quality Principles, get support in area’s you are unsure about and also hear from other schools at the same stage as you.

 If you have submitted your